reddygautam98/coffee-sales-analysis/README.md

 - **Sales Forecasting**: Time series analysis and forecasting using statistical models.
 - **Customer Segmentation**: Clustering and segmentation analysis to identify customer groups.

+### Excel 📈

+- **Data Preparation**: Initial data cleaning and preparation using Excel.
+- **Pivot Tables**: Creating pivot tables for summarizing and analyzing data.
+- **Formula-Driven Analysis**: Utilizing Excel formulas for quick calculations and insights.

 ## 🚀 Getting Started

 To run this project locally, follow these steps: